Travel insurance for interrailing

 It can help to cover costs if things go wrong, like travel disruptions from strikes or illness.
 For example, if you get sick and need medical treatment, travel insurance can cover the cost of treatment.

-A travel insurance policy should typically cover:
+A travel insurance policy should typically include:

 • Cancellation and curtailment costs: If you need to cancel or return home early for a certain reason.